-Quality Improvement – Crossing Borders13 March 2019
+Quality Improvement – Crossing Borders

 A Crossing Borders Quality Improvement workshop was held on 6-7 November 2018.
 It was funded by Co-operation & Working Together (CAWT) and developed and facilitated by the Mandy Gormley and Dr Catherine McDonnell, Western Health & Social Care Trust (WHSCT) and Lisa Toland, Health Service Executive (HSE).
 The workshop took place in the context of a growing collaboration between the Northern Ireland Safety Forum and HSE to strengthen a partnership across the island to support Quality Improvement (QI) work.

 The focus for the collaboration was sharing experience of combining coaching and quality improvement methodology to develop frontline leadership in QI.